-The Plantronics BackBeat Fit 6100 check all requirements for a good pair of workout headphones.
-These are comfortable, lightweight, and extremely water-resistant (IPX5-rated).
-The Memory foam earpads evenly distribute weight along the area surrounding the ear, and are plush enough that they’re moderately comfortable with glasses.
+The Plantronics BackBeat FIT 6100 checks all requirements for a good pair of workout headphones.
+This is comfortable, lightweight, and extremely water-resistant (IPX5).
+The memory foam ear pads evenly distribute weight, and are plush enough to be moderately comfortable with glasses.

-Other great features include Bluetooth multipoint support: you can connect two devices to headset simultaneously, and it may remember up to eight devices for fast switching.
+Other great features include Bluetooth multipoint support: you can connect two devices to the headset simultaneously, and it remembers up to eight devices for fast switching.
 Standalone battery life is great, too; you get ~27 hours of listening on a single charge.
-Once the battery dies, all you need is 15 minutes and you’re afforded six hours of playback.
-One of the greater annoyances is the microUSB, rather than USB-C input, but it’s a forgivable decision considering what a high value these cans are.
+Once the battery dies, all you need is 15 minutes and you get 6 hours of playback.
+One of the greater annoyances is the microUSB, rather than USB-C input.

-Sound quality isn’t the best because auditory masking rears its ugly head into nearly all media playback.
-Normally, we’d really dock a headset for this, but since the BackBeat Fit 6100 are explicitly billed as Bluetooth workout headphones, the emphatic bass response makes sense.
+Sound quality isn’t the best because auditory masking, which causes bass frequencies to drown out mid-range frequencies, rears its ugly head into nearly all media playback.
+Normally, we’d really dock a headset for this, but since the BackBeat FIT 6100 is explicitly billed as a pair of Bluetooth workout headphones, the bass response makes sense.
 In fact, many athletes prefer this type of sound to keep them pumped during their routines.

-On the whole, Plantronics’ Bluetooth workout headphones and earbuds are no stranger to success and the same goes for its latest over-ear model.
+On the whole, Plantronics’ Bluetooth workout headphones and earbuds are no stranger to success and the same goes for this over-ear model.
 Plus, the tension headband is a neat, yet functional trick that lets you tighten or loosen the headset according to workout intensity.
-For ~$130, you’ll have a hard time finding a better pair of workout cans.
+You’ll have a hard time finding a better pair of wireless workout headphones.

 Fit takes precedence

 Durability matters, too; after all, you are going to be sweating while wearing your headphones.
-If you can, try and find a pair with an official IP rating.
-Then again, I realize this is a rare certification to find for actual on- and over-ear headphones, so an official mention of sweat-resistance will serve you just as well.
+If you can, try and find a pair with an official IP rating, which refers to its resistance to water and dust.
+Then again, I realize this is a rare certification to find for actual on- and over-ear headphones, so an official mention of sweat resistance will serve you just as well.
 You just want to make sure your Bluetooth workout headphones don’t short-circuit mid-routine, or if they do, then you want the malfunction to be covered under the company’s warranty.